-Coronary heart disease (CHD) is a narrowing of the small blood vessels that supply blood and oxygen to the heart.
+Coronary heart disease (CHD) is a narrowing of the blood vessels that supply blood and oxygen to the heart.
 Angina is chest pain or discomfort that most often occurs when you do certain activities or feel stressed.
-This article discusses what you can do to manage chest pain and reduce your risks for heart disease.
+This article discusses what you can do to manage chest pain and reduce your risks for CHD.

 Heart Disease and Angina